 LLB Programme Details

-- How long is AUT University’s law degree?
+- How long will it take me to complete the law degree?

 4 years full-time (480 points).